Grant Fuhst

 Felicity

 It is not a time to follow laws.
 Our devotion made us criminals.
 I am holding her hand no matter what society dictates.
-I can feel the blood dripping from her shredded elbow.
+I can feel the blood dripping from her shredded arm.
 The creature tore into us, but he could not kill us.
 The governor has ordered that the centurions slay us with their swords.
 Our lives could never be saved here on earth.
-I pulled her closer to me.
-One soldier trembled and weakly plunged his sword into me, but it missed my heart and only sliced my soldier.
-I stumbled but I would not let go of my lady.
-His eyes went wide and then sharpened.
-He was not going to make the same mistake twice but before he could strike again, I embraced my sister, my mistress, the woman I had served since I was a child and I kissed her the way Magdalene must have kissed the cold body of Christ when he was dragged into the cave.
-We had been born together and now we would die together.
-As we kissed I could feel how we each passed our lives into each other.
-Her love made me hungry for death.
-Her kiss made my soul invulnerable.
+I pull her closer to me.
+One soldier trembles and weakly plunges his sword into me, but it misses my heart and only slices my shoulder.
+I stumble but I will not let go of my lady.

 Thérèse